Day Eight: For the grace of possessing heaven already in this life by faith.

 Heaven is not a remote or future reality.
 Heaven, even if hidden from our earthly eyes, is close by and present.
 It is present in the Mass.
 It is also present in everything – because by faith, everything and anything can become a sacrament that gives us God.

 The love of heaven is present to us by faith.
 This is because faith makes us open to the presence of God dwelling in our souls.
 Wherever God dwells, there is heaven.
-The heaven of glory, with all the angels and saints, is present to our soul because this heaven is never separate from God.
+The heaven of glory, with all the angels and saints, is present in our soul because this heaven is never separate from God.
 This means in the heaven of our souls where God dwells, the heaven of glory is already breaking in.

 For the person of faith already implicated in the glory of heaven, nothing and no one is ever ordinary or commonplace.
 Every life event, no matter how small or large, how disappointing or joyful, is always a new opportunity for the soul to encounter the immensity of God’s love.
 The Trinity’s excessive love changes everything – even the most ordinary tasks become charged with new and everlasting meaning.
 This means that no one who believes ever really has an “ordinary” life – through faith, this passing life is opened to the greatness of eternity.
 Time for Saint Elizabeth is nothing other than “eternity begun and still in progress.”